-- 5.3.1 For OS track circuits within an interlocking or Control Point, the track circuit name shall relate to the designation number of the track associated with the track circuit followed by the letter "T"; for example: - a) the north or east track is designated as track 1 (single track is designated as track 1), - b) the west or south track is designated as track 2, - c) for more than 2 tracks, use the corresponding track number such as track 3, etc. - 5.3.2 Subsequent track circuits on a track shall be designated with a consecutive letter starting with "A" before the "T", for example: - a) the next track circuit within the interlocking is designated "1AT", - b) the next subsequent track circuit is designated "1BT", etc., - c) at an end-of-siding location OS track circuit is designated "OST". - 5.3.3 For the bidirectional track circuit between 2 intermediate signals in Coded Track Circuit territory, the name shall relate to the track name and what directional side of the insulated joints the circuit is on followed by the letter "T": - a) for example, for track 1, west side of the insulated joints, the name is 1WT. - 5.3.4 For a Coded Track Circuit adjacent to the Control Point, the same naming convention is applied, such as 1WT, for the Coded Track Circuit, on west side of the insulated joints for signal 1E.
+- 5.3.1 For OS track circuits within an interlocking or Control Point, the track circuit name shall relate to the designation number of the track associated with the track circuit followed by the letter "T"; for example: - a) The north or east track is designated as Track 1 (single track is designated as Track 1);

-- 5.3.5 For a Coded Track Circuit at an end-of siding location: - a) FPT shall be used for track circuit at facing point side, - b) for the track circuit on straight track at trailing point side, TPMT shall be used, - c) for track circuit on diverging track at trailing point side, TPST shall be used. - 5.3.6 For the Island track circuit at a Grade Crossing, the track circuit name shall relate to the designated number of the track associated with the track circuit and a "X" with a "T" suffix, for example: - a) north track or east track, which is track 1, shall be designated 1XT, - b) west or south track, which is track 2, shall be designated 2XT, - c) for more than 2 tracks use the corresponding track number such as track 3XT etc., - d) for a single track it is acceptable to use XT. - 5.3.7 For signal blocks with multiple track circuits in a relay based system, the track circuit name shall relate to the number of the southbound or eastbound signal entering the block with the track circuit name followed by the letter "T", for example: - a) the first track circuit related to Signal 3168N shall be "3168NT", - b) subsequent track circuits shall have a consecutive letter starting with the letter "A" before the "T", - c) the next track circuit after 3168NT will be called "3168NAT", the next subsequent track circuit "3168NBT", and so on.
+- b) The west or south track is designated as Track 2; - c) For more than 2 tracks, use the corresponding track number, such as Track 3, etc. - 5.3.2 Subsequent track circuits on a track shall be designated with a consecutive letter starting with "A" before the "T," for example: - a) The next track circuit within the interlocking is designated "1AT"; - b) The next subsequent track circuit is designated "1BT", etc.; - c) At an end-of-siding location OS track circuit is designated "OST". - 5.3.3 For the bidirectional track circuit between 2 intermediate signals in Coded Track Circuit territory, the name shall relate to the track name and what directional side of the insulated joints the circuit is on, followed by the letter "T," for example: - a) For Track 1, west side of the insulated joints, the name is 1WT. - 5.3.4 For a Coded Track Circuit adjacent to the Control Point, the same naming convention is applied, such as 1WT, for the Coded Track Circuit, on the west side of the insulated joints for signal 1E. - 5.3.5 For a Coded Track Circuit at an end-of-siding location: - a) FPT shall be used for the track circuit at the facing point side; - b) For the track circuit on a straight track at the trailing point side, TPMT shall be used; and - c) For the track circuit on the diverging track at the trailing point side, TPST shall be used. - 5.3.6 For the Island track circuit at a Grade Crossing, the track circuit name shall relate to the designated number of the track associated with the track circuit and an "X" with a "T" suffix, for example: - a) North track or east track, which is Track 1, shall be designated 1XT; - b) West or south track, which is Track 2, shall be designated 2XT; - c) For more than 2 tracks, use the corresponding track number, such as Track 3XT, etc.; - d) For a single track, it is acceptable to use XT. - 5.3.7 For signal blocks with multiple track circuits in a relay-based system, the track circuit name shall relate to the number of the southbound or eastbound signal entering the block with the track circuit name followed by the letter "T," for example: - a) The first track circuit related to Signal 3168N shall be "3168NT"; - b) Subsequent track circuits shall have a consecutive letter starting with the letter "A" before the "T"; - c) The next track circuit after 3168NT will be called "3168NAT", the next subsequent track circuit "3168NBT", and so on.